gavinmorrison/ncsc-cloud-security-principles/cloud_security_principles/13_audit_information_and_alerting_for_customers.md

 The cloud provider should make audit information available in a format and structure that suits your needs.
 This might be a machine-readable format for efficient automated analysis, human-readable form in a hosted analysis tool, or a common format used by your external investigation tools.

 You should consider whether the data format is suitable for each purpose for which you intend to use audit information.
-You should discuss withyour SOCwhether the audit information will meet your needs and integrate with your existing tooling.
+You should discuss with your SOC whether the audit information will meet your needs and integrate with your existing tooling.

 ##### What is recorded